 2d.
 Integrate data from other consortia.
-Preliminary: To increase the power for meta-analysis, we will incorporate data from ENCODE, GTEx, CommonMind, BrainSpan and Roadmap consortia.
+Preliminary: To increase the power for meta-analysis, we will incorporate data from the ENCODE, GTEx, CommonMind, BrainSpan and Roadmap consortia.
 We have extensive experience in performing large-scale integrative analyses.
 We have played key or lead roles in the DOE KBase, Brainspan, ENCODE, modENCODE, 1000 Genomes, PCAWG, and exRNA consortia.
-We work in multi-disciplinary teams and interact with scientists and physicians from different background in these consortia.
-We have applied simulation, machine learning, and knowledgebase design for multi-layer datasets.
+We work in multi-disciplinary teams and interact with scientists and physicians of highly diverse backgrounds within these consortia.
+We have applied simulation, machine learning, and knowledgebase design for working with multi-layered datasets.

-Plan: We plan to calibrate the standard for integrating the data based on our extensive experience in these consortia.
-[1, 6, 9, 28, 52][1, 6, 9, 28, 52][6, 9, 52][6, 9, 51][6, 9, 52][6, 9, 55][6, 9, 55]We will process all the datasets using the uniformly processing pipelines (Aim 2b).
+Plan: We plan to calibrate the standard for integrating the data based on our extensive experience in these consortia [1, 6, 9, 28, 52].
+We will uniformly process all the datasets using the pipelines detailed in Aim 2b.
 We will develop calibration methods to generate unified scoring for all datasets.
-For example, to unify the gene expression data in the same brain region by GTEx and PsychENCODE, we will directly compare the identified transcripts and their expression levels and look at discrepancies between the two projects and calibrate normalization method to reduce biases due to batch effects.
-We will parse the brain cell types in the whole-tissue data using our single-cell studies (Aim 2c), match them with the most appropriate datasets in PsychENCODE, and investigate whether by using the same uniform pipeline in these consortia have eddetected a comparable set of regulatory elements.
+For example, to unify the gene expression data in the same brain region by GTEx and PsychENCODE, we will directly compare the identified transcripts and their expression levels and look at discrepancies between the two projects and calibrate normalization method to reduce any bias that is introduced by to batch effects.
+We will parse the brain cell types in the whole-tissue data using our single cell studies (Aim 2c), match them with the most appropriate datasets in PsychENCODE, and investigate whether using the same uniform pipeline in these consortia detects a comparable set of regulatory elements.
 While performing this comparison, we will take into account the differences in cell sources and the inherent variation among biological replicates, and focus on the regions and transcripts deemed most significant by all datasets.
-If we identify major differences, we will investigate whether they are due to the underlying raw data, or the differences in the data processing such as choices of parameters.
+If we identify major differences, we will investigate whether they are due to the underlying raw data, or to differences in data processing (such as the parameters used, for instance).

 2e.
-Perform integrative analysis to identify enhancers and prioritize GWAS SNPs in them for psychiatric diseases.
-Preliminary: By now, we have acquired the massive data frompsychENCODE and other consortia (Aim 2d), produced our own single-cell transcriptome data (Aim 1d and 2c), built uniform processing pipelines for processed all these data types (Aim 2b), and developed a battery of methods and pipelines for analyzinganalyzing these data (Aim 1).
+Perform integrative analysis to identify enhancers and prioritize their GWAS SNPs for psychiatric diseases.
+Preliminary: By now, we have acquired massive datasets from PsychENCODE and other consortia (Aim 2d), produced our own single cell transcriptome data (Aim 1d and 2c), built uniform pipelines for processing all these data types (Aim 2b), and developed a battery of methods and pipelines for their analysis (Aim 1).
 Here we will put these all together and perform the most comprehensive and biology-driven analysis to predict enhancers and prioritize GWAS SNPs for psychiatric diseases.
 These predictions will be tested in Aims 3 and 4.